SpyicyDev/macblock/docs/REPO_AUDIT_REPORT.md

 3) Implementation steps
 - Add `.github/dependabot.yml` to check Python dependencies (pyproject) on a weekly cadence.
 - Add `[tool.ruff]` config to `pyproject.toml` to enable additional rule families incrementally (start with low-noise rules) and explicitly select/ignore as desired.
+(Completed)

 4) Tests
 - Validate in CI by opening a PR: